mdp-toolkit/mdp-docs/legacy/source/additional_utilities.rst

 :api:`mdp.utils.VartimeCovarianceMatrix`
      This class stores an empirical covariance matrix that can be updated incrementally.
-A call to the 'fix' method returns the current state of the covariance matrix, the average and the number of observations, and resets the internal data.
+A call to the ``fix`` method returns the current state of the covariance matrix, the average and the number of observations, and resets the internal data.

-     As compared to the *CovarianceMatrix* class, this class accepts sampled input in conjunction with a non-constant time increment between samples.
+     As compared to the ``CovarianceMatrix`` class, this class accepts sampled input in conjunction with a non-constant time increment between samples.
      The covariance matrix is then computed as a (centered) scalar product between functions, that is sampled unevenly, using the trapezoid rule.